ManishKr19/Data-Science-Analysis-Intern/README.md

-# Data-Science-Analysis-Intern
+# DataScience and Analytics Intern
-The Sparks Foundation.
+At The Sparks Foundation.